tamoghna21/DeepRL-Project-Navigation/README.md

 This project is part of the Udacity [Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
 It has the environment for Mac OSX.

-The goal is to create and train and Agent to navigate and collect bananas in a large, square world.
+The goal is to create and train an Agent to navigate and collect bananas in a large, square world.

 ![Trained Agent][image1]